jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Appendix F. Import Makahiki as an Eclipse Project
 ===============================================================================
+If you followed the previous instructions to set up a Vagrant virtual machine in the earlier part of this guide, your Vagrant virtual machine and its .vagrant folder should be located at the top level of the cloned makahiki repository, where the Vagrantfile is.

+Importing Makahiki as an Eclipse project when it has also been set up as the Vagrant shared directory allows you to modify Makahiki source files on your host machine, then deploy the changes in your Vagrant virtual machine immediately.

 1. Open Eclipse.
 2. When prompted to select a workspace, select the directory that you cloned the Makahiki repository into earlier (e.g., the directory that contains the